cacay/bibdb/README.md

 DBLP:conf/popl/2016 as Popl16
 ```

-Note how we can use comments (with `--` or `{-` ... `-}`) and rename references using `as`.
+Note how we can use comments (with `--` or `{- ... -}`) and rename references using `as`.
 References without an explicit name inherit the source address.
 For example, the first reference will have the name `DBLP:books/aw/Knuth68` in the generated bibliography file.
-After we create the file, we invoke bibdb on it:
+After we create the file, we invoke bibdb:
 ```
 bibdb references.bibdb -o references.bib
 ```
-(here, we assume the file is named `references.bibdb`). bibdb can generate compressed citations or dull citations with cross-references where available.
+(here, we assume the file is named `references.bibdb`). bibdb can generate compressed citations or full citations with cross-references where available.
 For more information on the allowed commands, see `bibdb --help`.

 # Comparison to Similar Tools